Download Our Free E-book

 It’s also worth mentioning that in some cases, even if there’s no specific condition in the lease, a landlord can exercise a right to forfeit.
 The entitlement arises automatically if the tenant has breached a lease condition (i.e. a fundamental clause at the heart of the contract).
 However, the right should be used with prudence and in consultation with legal counsel to determine if the tenant’s breach is truly at the heart of the contract.
 The risk of attempting to forfeit a lease without an express right to do so is that the landlord may be held liable.
 As a result, legal counsel should be obtained as soon as a violation arises.

-If you can’t do Commercial Rent Arrears Recovery (CRAR) because the Bailiff (Certified Enforcement Agent) can’t get inside the property, Forfeiture of Lease is a good option.
+If you can’t do Commercial Rent Arrears Recovery (CRAR) because the Bailiff (Certified Enforcement Agent) can’t get inside the property, Forfeiture of Lease in property law is a good option.
 It can also be utilised in situations where there are few or no commodities to seize, or where all of the goods on the site are owned by third parties.

 Currently, a landlord can evict a tenant for a variety of reasons, depending on the lease’s terms.
 The most common is failure to pay rent.
 Other considerations include: